Arduino-IRremote/Arduino-IRremote/README.md

 ### Converting your 3.x program to the 4.x version
 - You must replace `#define DECODE_DISTANCE` by `#define DECODE_DISTANCE_WIDTH` (only if you explicitly enabled this decoder).
-- The parameter `bool hasStopBit` is not longer required and removed e.g. for function `sendPulseDistanceWidth()`.
+- The parameter `bool hasStopBit` is no longer required and removed e.g. for function `sendPulseDistanceWidth()`.

 ## New features of version 3.x
 - **Any pin** can be used for receiving and if `SEND_PWM_BY_TIMER` is not defined also for sending.
 - Feedback LED can be activated for sending / receiving.
-- An 8/16 bit ****command** value as well as an 16 bit **address** and a protocol number is provided for decoding (instead of the old 32 bit value).
+- An 8/16 bit ****command** value as well as a 16-bit **address** and a protocol number is provided for decoding (instead of the old 32 bit value).
 - Protocol values comply to **protocol standards**.<br/>
   NEC, Panasonic, Sony, Samsung and JVC decode & send LSB first.
 - Supports **Universal Distance protocol**, which covers a lot of previous unknown protocols.
 - Compatible with **tone()** library.
 See the [ReceiveDemo](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ReceiveDemo/ReceiveDemo.ino#L284-L298) example.
 - Simultaneous sending and receiving.
 See the [SendAndReceive](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SendAndReceive/SendAndReceive.ino#L167-L170) example.
 - Supports **more platforms**.
-- Allows for the generation of non PWM signal to just **simulate an active low receiver signal** for direct connect to existent receiving devices without using IR.
+- Allows for the generation of non-PWM signal to just **simulate an active low receiver signal** for direct connect to existing receiving devices without using IR.
 - Easy protocol configuration, **directly in your [source code](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/SimpleReceiver/SimpleReceiver.ino#L33-L57)**.<br/>
   Reduces memory footprint and decreases decoding time.
 - Contains a [very small NEC only decoder](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#minimal-nec-receiver), which **does not require any timer resource**.